wikimedia/WhoWroteThat/README.md

 ## Releasing the browser extension

-First create your release branch, update the version number in `package.json` and ensure the changelog is up to date, then tag the release branch in Git with the new version.
+First create your release branch, update the version number in `package.json` and ensure the changelog is up-to-date, then tag the release branch in Git with the new version.
 Run `grunt` (the default task only) to create six zip files such as `dist/extension_firefox/whowrotethat_for_wikipedia-0.2.0.0.zip`